William Frederick Mayers: Career

-He collaborated with Henry Fletcher Hance, as sinologist and botanist.
+He collaborated with Henry Fletcher Hance, as a sinologist and botanist.

 In 1867, with Nicholas Belfield Dennys and Lieutenant Charles King, Mayers wrote The Treaty Ports of China, and in 1877 translated the Peking Gazette for that year.
 His official report on The Famine in the Northern Provinces of China was published as a parliamentary paper.
-He was a contributor to periodical publications, especially the China Review, published at Shanghai, He published in 1869 in the Journal of the Royal Asiatic Society a paper on the Lamaist Septem in Tibet.
+He was a contributor to periodical publications, especially the China Review, published in Shanghai, He published in 1869 in the Journal of the Royal Asiatic Society a paper on the Lamaist Septem in Tibet.